Gather with fellow student leaders to explore the ideas that shape our lives.

 DIRECTOR OF AUGUSTINE COLLECTIVE & VERITAS INSTITUTE, The Veritas Forum

-Peter serves as the Directof or Augustine Collective and Veritas Institute at The Veritas Forum, helping to support student publications at universities across the country.
+Peter serves as the Director of the Augustine Collective and Veritas Institute at The Veritas Forum, helping to support student publications at universities across the country.
 While attending Dartmouth College, he was the third editor-in-chief of The Dartmouth Apologia, one of the first publications in the Augustine Collective network.
 After graduating, Peter served as a writer and an editor at The American Interest, a magazine of politics and culture in Washington, DC.
 He then joined Thomistic Institute, an academic institute in DC, where he was the Campus Program Coordinator.
 Peter occasionally writes on a freelance basis, and he tweets at @PeterAWBlair.

 DIRECTOR OF OPERATIONS & STRATEGIC INITIATIVES, The Veritas Forum